marcomole00/sweng2-rp-mole/report.md

   "image" : "name of the image:version",
   "example_of_mandatory_configuration_option" : {
     "mandatory" : true,
-    "regex":"regular expression that the value of the configuration option should satisfy", },
+    "regex":"regular expression that the value  should satisfy", },
   "example_of_facultative_configuration_option" : {
     "mandatory" : false,
-    "regex":"regular expression that the value of the configuration option should satisfy", "default": "default value of the configuration option" },
+    "regex":"regular expression that the value should satisfy", "default": "default value of the configuration option" },
 }
 ```
+Either the type approach or the regex approach could be used.
+The type approach is simpler, but it is also less flexible.
+The regex approach is more complex, but it is also more flexible.

 ### Protocol for the communication between the IDE and the registry